greggman/HappyFunTimes/docs/examples.md

 Because of the way controllers work (see above), if you are having a party and running just one game at a time you go to `http://ipaddress/games.index` and tell you users to go to `http://ipaddress/`.
-You choose a game and it will magically show up on the user's smartphone screen.
+You choose a game and it will redirect to that game's controller.

 When you want to play another game you press *back* in the browser and pick another game.
-The user's smartphone screens will automatically exit the current contoller and go back to the main menu where they can pick the new game.
+The user's smartphone screens will automatically exit the current contoller and redirect to the new game's controller.
+If there are 2 games running they will be taken to the menu so they can choose a game.